 Although geared primarily to the summer school vacation period, meal services may also be provided under this program at other times of the year in communities where schools operate on a continuous school calendar basis.
-In addition, during 2009 USDA extended approval to provide meals under this program to include the time schools may be closed for a H1N1 flu epidemic.

 FNS furnishes program funds to State agency by letter of credit.
 The State agency's funding level is the product obtained by multiplying the number of meals served under the program, of each category and type, by a corresponding payment rate (called the "national average payment factor").
 State agency uses these funds to reimburse sponsors under their oversight for meals served.